Revised | Originally Published: May 26, 2022 @ 10:05 am

 When I talk deep play gear storage, I’m not talking about a storage situation reminiscent of how they stowed away the Ark of the Covenant at the end of the first Indian Jones movie.
 That storage was a bit too deep.

-Deep storage also serves as a back stock location for consumable supplies.
-We had a Mom that worked for a printing company who would bring in cases of paper.
+Deep storage also serves as a backstock location for consumable supplies.
+We had a mom who worked for a printing company and would bring in cases of paper.
 There was no way we could keep it all in the art area, so most of it went to deep storage.

-Ideally, your deep storage area should be close to the play space and well organized.
-The deep storage situation in most early learning settings are not ideal.
-Storage space–if there is any–is seldom classroom adjacent and there never seems to be enough time to keep things organized.
-Do the best you can–and know that keeping the deep storage space you do have well organized makes supporting play much easier.
+Your deep storage area should be well organized and close to the play space.
+The deep storage situation in most early learning settings is not ideal.
+Storage space- if there is any- is seldom adjacent to the classroom, and there never seems to be enough time to keep things organized.
+Do the best you can, and know that keeping the deep storage space you have well organized makes supporting play much easier.
 Three-year-old Kim’s panicked “I need more green paint!” is easily addressed when you know right where to find the gallon jug of green tempura paint.

-Child accessible storage also comes in handy for Sometimes Items–those things that get used frequently but not daily.
+Child-accessible storage also comes in handy for Sometimes Items, which are things that get used frequently but not daily.
 Programming space does not always allow for everything a child might need to be out and available at all times.

 This is easily accessible storage for items only the teacher can access.
-In some programs, the above-mentioned hot glue guns get stowed in teacher only storage.
-Maybe the gallon glue jugs get housed here, so the paint pots can be easily refilled.
-This level of play gear storage is good for materials that require a bit more supervision–things that can only be out when an adult is fully tuned-in and paying attention.
-Perhaps your collection of slingshots live here–easy to access when it’s time for learning-rich slingshot play.
+In some programs, the above-mentioned hot glue guns are stowed in teacher-only storage.
+Maybe the gallon glue jugs get housed here so the paint pots can be easily refilled.
+This level of play gear storage is good for materials requiring a bit more supervision–things that can only be done when an adult is fully tuned in and paying attention.
+Perhaps your collection of slingshots lives here–easy to access when it’s time for learning-rich slingshot play.

 This final level of play gear storage is exactly what it sounds like–the stuff that’s right there, out in the open, ready for use.
 This is the Big Time.
 This is where all the early learning play gear wants to be.
-The hammers and saws in deep storage, the clay in child accessible storage, the magnifying glasses in teacher only storage–they all yearn to be out for use.
+The hammers and saws are in deep storage, the clay is in child-accessible storage, and the magnifying glasses are in teacher-only storage- they all yearn to be out for use.

 There are many options for storing and displaying items that make it to the Big Time: shelving, plastic totes, wicker baskets, glass jars, hooks, etc. The primary goal here is to make things easy to access when they are needed and easy to put away when it is cleanup time.
-Durability is important since these items get much more use than other levels.
-A flimsy cardboard box may last for years full of items in deep storage, but would be crumpled and ripped after a few days as an out for use storage option.
+Durability is important since these items are used much more than other levels.
+A flimsy cardboard box may last for years, full of items in deep storage, but would be crumpled and ripped after a few days as an out-for-use storage option.

 Final Play Gear Storage Thoughts